 MA Special Education Generalist

 The MA Generalist program offers coursework that prepares the student for a career as a special education teacher.
+This program is offered fully online, on-campus in Greeley and on the weekends at the Lowry Center in Denver.
 A minimum of 30 graduate credit hours is required to complete this degree.
 The coursework satisfies the requirements for the Colorado Generalist licensure; however, for those individuals entering the program without a current Colorado teaching license, additional preparatory coursework may be incorporated into the MA degree program.
-Individuals who have already earned a master’s degree in another area may also apply to this program if they wish to add this license, choosing to seek either a second masters degree, or non-degree licensure as a special education generalist.
+Individuals who have already earned a masterís degree in another area may also apply to this program if they wish to add this license, choosing to seek either a second masters degree, or non-degree licensure as a special education generalist.

 MA Deaf/Hard of Hearing Specialist